 HUMN 6304 (3).
 TECHNOLOGY, HUMANITY, AND CONCEPTS OF IDENTITY.
-This course explores how the use of Internet technology affects an individual's concept of identity at both personal and societal levels.
-Using presentations, current events, cases, and online articles, students study topics such as exploring the digital person, digital surveillance and personal freedom, and issues of privacy in a wired world.
-This course may be applied to the following curricular field concentrations: humanities; communication, media, and technology.
+Explores how the use of Internet technology affects an individual's concept of identity at both personal and societal levels.
+Using presentations, current events, cases, and online articles, students study topics such as the digital person, digital surveillance and personal freedom, and issues of privacy in a wired world.
+May be applied to the following curricular field concentrations: humanities; communication, media, and technology.

 HUMN 6305 (3).
 GREAT TRIALS IN HISTORY, THEATRE, AND FILM.
 Trials have inspired dramatists and intrigued audiences from ancient to present times.
 In this course, eight trials in history are discussed, as well as the plays or films inspired by them, examining the social, political, religious, and other forces behind the actual events and the artists' responses.
-This course may be applied to the following curricular field concentrations: American studies; arts and cultural traditions: gender studies: global studies.
+This course may be applied to the following curricular field concentrations: American studies; arts and cultural traditions; gender studies; global studies.